waymo-research/waymo-open-dataset/waymo_open_dataset/latency/README.md

 * `tensorflow/from_saved_model`: Contains a basic PointPillars model that is executed from a [SavedModel](https://www.tensorflow.org/guide/saved_model) for the 3D detection challenge.
 * `pytorch/from_saved_model`: Contains a PV-RCNN model that loads saved weights and runs model inference using the input/output formats specified above for the 3D detection challenge.
+* `tensorflow/multiframe`: Contains a basic PointNet model that shows how to use multiple frames as input.
 * `2d_challenge/tensorflow`: Contains a pretrained EfficientDet model loaded from the [TF Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) that outputs detections for the 2D detection challenge.
 * `2d_challenge/pytorch`: Contains a pretrained Faster R-CNN model loaded from [torchvision](https://pytorch.org/vision/0.8/models.html#faster-r-cnn) that outputs detections for the 2D detection challenge.